btf7/6502-Emulator/README.md

 It was written from scratch with no reference to existing emulators.
 This project served as my introduction to both OpenGL and assembly programming.

-All the examples were assembled with [my assembler](https://github.com/btf7/6502-Assembler).
+All of the examples were assembled with [my assembler](https://github.com/btf7/6502-Assembler).

 Note that this has only been tested on my Windows 10 machine compiled with MinGW-W64.